Bostock v. Clayton County, Ga.

 He was proudly making a difference in the lives of abused and neglected children in his community.
 But all that changed when the County learned Gerald was gay and had been encouraging friends in his gay softball league to volunteer for CASA.
 The County claimed he was guilty of “conduct unbecoming” and quickly fired Gerald after 10 years of faithful service.

-Gerald filed a lawsuit challenging his termination because he believes he can prove that he was fired only because he is gay.
-With the help of his lawyers at Buckley Bala Wilson Mew LLP, Gerald was able to pursue his case all the way up to the Supreme Court of the United States and help end LGBTQ+ workplace discrimination.
+Gerald filed a lawsuit challenging his termination because he believed that he was fired only because he is gay.
+With the help of his lawyers at Buckley Bala Wilson Mew LLP, Gerald was able to pursue his case all the way up to the Supreme Court of the United States and help end LGBTQ workplace discrimination.

 Recent Media Coverage